 Lionel trains have long been a standard of model railroading.
-It may be the best known name in
+The products they produced over

-the world of scale model trains.
+the world of scale model and toy trains.

-It was founded as the Lionel Manufacturing Company in 1900 by
+It was founded as the Lionel Manufacturing Company in 1900 by Joshua Lionel Cowen

-(spelled Cohen at the time), a young inventor.
+(originally spelled Cohen), a young inventor.
 Joshua Lionel Cowen, born in New York City on August 25,

 1877, did not set out to create the electric model train or to found one of the most successful 20th

 century toy manufacturers in the United States.
-Cowen dropped out of Columbia University and began work
+Cowen was the eighth of nine children.
+His father was

-as an assembler at an electric lamp factory.
-However, Cowen's natural skill with electric devices and
+of Columbia University and began work as an assembler at the Acme electric lamp factory.
+However, Cowen's

-his desire to innovate led him to conduct electrical
+natural skill with electric devices and his desire to innovate led him to conduct electrical

 experiments after hours at work.
 About 1898 Cowen's